jesuscc1993/unofficial-ngx-anilist-client/README.md

 - Add favourites to store and mark favorited entries
 - Add language selection
 - Add "add as planning" to media actions
+- Add start / end dates to media detail
 - Do NOT reset pagination on list changes (reset only on filter changes)
-- Add start / end dates to media detail
+- Close modal when updated entry from media actions